 - 500ml / 2 cups water

 - 1 tbsp unsalted butter

 - 1 medium red beet (we used a Chioggia beet)

 - freshly ground black pepper

 - To prepare the Torn Croutons (the shortcut version)

 - Cut the crusts off of the bread and tear the bread into irregular pieces no larger than 2½cm / 1″.
 You need about 3 cups of croutons.

 - Remove the garlic from the pan and adjust the heat to medium.
-Spread the bread in a single layer in the pan (or use 2 smaller pans if your pan is not large enough and add the butter.
-The oil and butter should be bubbling, not sizzling as in that case the heat is too high.
+Spread the bread in a single layer in the pan (or use 2 smaller ones if your pan is not large enough and add the butter.
+The oil and butter should be bubbling, not sizzling, as in that case, the heat is too high.

 - In the meantime, prepare the Cream of Cauliflower Soup:

 - Melt the 3 tbsp of butter in a large pot on medium heat.